Tebro/docker-pipeline-platform/README.md

 The script outputs the URLs to the various systems at the end.

+**Note:** For Gogs, the first account that registers is given admin rights.

 The script starts one VM that runs all of the platform services.
 And another that you can add as a compute node to Rancher by following the steps below: